 Operating without one is like playing with fire - you never know when you are going to get burnt.
 Besides claims, such activity can also bring your business under the scrutiny of tax authorities and other agencies related to compliance.

-Consider Transfer of Assets to Family Members
+4. Transfer Assets to Family Members

 This is an especially useful option if you have to remain in a sole proprietorship or partnership for the foreseeable future.
 One of the most common asset protection strategies is to transfer ownership of a few critical assets to a close family member, such as a spouse, sibling, or child.